c-BIG/NPM-sample-qc/README.rst

 - **Sample-specific settings** contain paths to WGS results for a given sample, namely CRAM and VCF/gVCFs.
 Optionally, you can also provide a positive sample tracking VCF (``pst_vcf``) to calculate genotype concordance against your WGS VCF (see the **Metric definitions** section).
 See ``tests/sample_params*.yml`` for an example.

-NPM users will only be required to update ``sample_params*.yml`` to match their sample of interest.
-In addition, any user can update the global settings by following standard `Nextflow configuration`_ guidelines.

 .. _Nextflow configuration: https://www.nextflow.io/docs/latest/config.html

 Output files